 Prior to his career as a teacher and researcher, Professor Tassier worked in the banking industry in various positions.
 His responsibilities in this phase of his professional career included consumer mortgage lending, commercial loan underwriting, and, in his last position, managing interest rate risk on a $100 million mortgage portfolio.

-His latest work, Pandemic Exposure: Why the Rich Flee and the Poor Take the Bus is forthcoming from Johns Hopkins University Press in Fall 2023.
+His latest work, The Rich Flee and the Poor Take the Bus: How Our Unequal Society Fails Us during Outbreaks was published by Johns Hopkins University Press in Fall 2023.

 https://sites.google.com/site/troytassier